github/docs/content/codespaces/getting-started/deep-dive.md

 ## Personalizing your codespace with extensions

-Using {% data variables.product.prodname_vscode_shortname %} in your codespace gives you access to the {% data variables.product.prodname_vs_marketplace %} so that you can add any extensions you need.
+Using {% data variables.product.prodname_vscode_shortname %} in your codespace gives you access to the {% data variables.product.prodname_vscode_marketplace %} so that you can add any extensions you need.
 For information on how extensions run in {% data variables.product.prodname_codespaces %}, see [Supporting Remote Development and GitHub Codespaces](https://code.visualstudio.com/api/advanced-topics/remote-extensions) in the {% data variables.product.prodname_vscode_shortname %} docs.

 If you already use {% data variables.product.prodname_vscode_shortname %}, you can use [Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync) to automatically sync extensions, settings, themes, and keyboard shortcuts between your local instance and any {% data variables.product.prodname_codespaces %} you create.